Calling All Foodies: You Need To Read This Book

 "It worked out, so we’re able to talk about it here.
 But I didn’t know what was going to happen to me.
 It’s funny, taking risks — you can only tell in retrospect if it was brave or foolish.
 People talk about being brave.
 And I’m like: It was always so close.
 You’re always just a hair away from falling on your face."

 There's a romance between Tess and a man named Jake in the novel.
 But there's also an intense central relationship between Tess and an older server named Simone.
-What is between these two women?
+What is going on with these two women?

 "[With Simone] it’s full infatuation.
 But there’s this maternal aspect that makes it a little dangerous, because Tess is essentially an orphan.
 I was really conscious of making her that way, not only so we didn’t have the burden of her past — so she could see the world freshly.
 Because that’s what New York City attracts, especially in the restaurant industry: You’re cut off from your family, even if you’re still close to them.